Green Your Clean: 9 Recipes for Natural Cleaning Products

 Or take your worn-beyond-mending wool socks and felt them in your washer then cut to size.

 Cut your rag an inch wider than the original sheets to allow for the bulk of the fabric.
 Give it a spritz with Eucalyptus or Lavender EO mixed with water (I use 1/4 tsp. to one litre of water).
 Start dusting.
 This is especially useful in a log house, as the mop has a swivel head that conforms to the angle of the log surfaces.
-Simply replace the cloth as it becomes soiled and toss in the washing machine with your regular wash.
+Simply replace the cloth as it becomes soiled and toss it in the washing machine with your regular wash.
 Then reuse.
-Wool cloths should be air dried.
+Wool cloths should be air-dried.

 4. All Purpose Cleaner:

 1/4 cup white vinegar